saloni-sanger/ObjectOrientedCppProject/README.md

 or cycling

-These are all a subtype of the **workout** class, the **workout** class itself is pretty unimportant.
+These are all a subtype of the **workout** class, the **workout** class itself is unimportant.

 You can create an empty session of workouts using the **sessionLog** class.
-Someone can then perform these workouts and the intended use is for the creator of the session would then assess the quality of the session performed via stats provided.
+Someone can then perform these workouts and the intended use is for the creator of the session to then assess the quality of the session performed via stats provided.